Do You Have Enough Vitamin D?

 Low Vitamin D Treatment

 While we know vitamin D levels can be too low or high, consensus on these two thresholds is subject to interpretation by the treating physician.
 It is generally safe to say that 12 ng/mL (30 nmol/L) and below requires intervention.
-With some latitude, most doctors are satisfied with a patient’s range between 20–40 ng/mL (50–100 nmol/L), though the higher range is probably better.

-The clothing we wear, local weather, pollution, sunscreen use, weight and genetics may affect our body’s ability to absorb and produce vitamin D. Assuming there are no malabsorption issues, you can restore proper nutrition with prescription-strength supplements.
+The clothing we wear, local weather, pollution, sunscreen use, weight, and genetics may affect our body’s ability to absorb and produce vitamin D. Assuming there are no malabsorption issues, you can restore proper nutrition with prescription-strength supplements.

 It is generally safe to say that 12 ng/mL (30 nmol/L) and below requires intervention.

-The American agricultural society declined about a century ago.
+The American agricultural society declined during the first quarter of the twentieth century.
 Today, most people are not farmers.
 Healthy eating was first replaced by the convenience of canned food.
 Today, fast junk food abounds.
 In an attempt to remain healthy, people impose many consequential food restrictions and dining habits.
-Among the self-imposed dietary restrictions are ketone diets, carbohydrates-free diets, veganism, and medically prescribed gluten-free or egg-deficient diets.
-So malnutrition in varying degrees is more common.